-Spring 2018, Graduate Courses
+Spring 2021, Graduate Courses

 If you would like additional information on the following courses, please contact the instructor by clicking the email link beside their name.

-HISTORY 6110 Introduction to Historical Methods and Research, Tuesday, 9:10-12:00 noon, Benson 200.
-Professor Samira Sheikh
+HISTORY 6110 Introduction to Historical Methods and Research, Thursday 9:10 am - noon, Benson 200, Professor Arleen Tuchman

 This course is an introduction to methods in historical research and writing.
 By the end of the semester, students will produce a research paper of 25-35 pages, on a topic of their choice, with the goal of crafting an article that could be submitted for publication in a professional peer-reviewed journal.
 The semester will culminate in a public mini-conference in late April, where students will deliver a 15-20 minute presentation on their research.
 Along the way, we will discuss matters of professional development, including grant writing, the peer review process, oral presentations, and applying for jobs.